 With delivery costs being high and the cost to subsequently remove excess soil being far higher it is worth spending a few moments to calculate the correct amount needed for your garden project.

 Be very cautious where you purchase topsoil from.
 If it is cheap it is no doubt sub soil (not suitable for planting) and / or contaminated from brown field sites or builders waste from the footings dug for an extension.
 The risk of buying cheap soil from any thing other than an unassured source, not conforming to the British Standard regarding topsoil is it could have Japanese knot weed!

 If you are unaware of this weed, Google it!
 Possibly the most disastrous weed to bring into your garden.
 Most mortgage companies are now refusing to lend on properties with Japanese knot weed and potential purchasers will certainly be put off.
 Don’t risk it.
 Spend the extra few pounds for a ton of quality top soil!

 Top Soil Calculator

-Using a top soil calculator on-line can be one of the best ways of getting the quantity of soil needed correct.
+Using a top soil calculator on-line can be one of the best ways of getting the quantity when looking to buy soil for garden projects .
 Beware when using a soil calculator, often you will need to enter in your width in metres, the length in metres but the depth is in mm.

 If you prefer to do the calculation yourself :